mvitale1989/helm-taiga/README.md

 ## Configuration parameters

-The following table lists the configurable parameters of the helm-taiga chart, and their default values.
+The following table lists the configurable parameters of the taiga chart, and their default values.
 It also includes some useful options of the deployable PostgreSQL dependency, but any configuration valid for the `stable/postgresql` chart can be used.

 Parameter | Description | Default
 --- | --- | ---